chayre/hangman/README.md

 # Hangman
 This command-line application is an implementation of Hangman written in Ruby.
 ## Initialization
 The game begins by opening an english_dictionary.txt file and sampling a random word between 6 and 12 characters.
 The word is saved as the keyword, then converted into "underscore form".
-Example:
->  "verizon "
->
-  becomes
->  "_ _ _ _ _ _ _"
+For example: "verizon" becomes "_ _ _ _ _ _ _"

 ## Player Interaction